 Buy cheap bandanas, put different marking on them for a door prize, AFTER they use them for napkins.. watch them open their dirty hankies , looking for a star, boot, gun, horse, rope, wagon, pichfork or anything else you can think of. make them small on the bandans so they don't know it's there untill you tell them about the door prize!!! great fun.
 It is something they can keep as well.

 You could get a rocking horse and have a rope made into a lasso.
 Have it where each boy/girl can stand at a certain distance and try their best to lasso the horse's head.
-The one that does, wins the prize.
-I'd put this further out in the yard or away from the festivities, for just in case.

 Serve food in aluminum pie tins, something like hot "dogies and campfire beans.
 Rustlers punch, cowboy hat shaped cake.
 Red and white checked picnic tablecloth, Have kids come dressed as cowboys, make a couple of "stick horses from old socks, stuffed and attached to broomstick, add button eyes and yarn mane and have relay races, barrel races, etc. You could even have the klids make their own stick horses, lay out supplies, make a sample and help as needed and then have a "horse show" with sherif badge prizes for funniest, most handsome, ugliest, most falling apart...